Ato Plodzicki-Faoagali: Professional boxing career

 Plodzicki-Faoagali made his professional boxing debut on the 25th of November 2022 at Faleata Sports Complex in Apia, Samoa.
 Marion Faustino Ah Tong was also making his professional debut as the main undercard.
 Plodzicki-Faoagali took on Fijian boxer Apisai Naciqa.
 Plodzicki-Faoagali won the fight by TKO.

 Professional boxing record

 Personal life

-Plodzicki-Faoagali is born in Sydney, Australia.
-He holds two matai titles: Tupuola from Sa’aga, Siumu and Seua’i from Tuana'i.
+Plodzicki-Faoagali was born in Sydney, Australia.
+He holds two matai titles: Tupuola from Sa'aga, Siumu and Seua'i from Tuana'i.
+He was born to a Samoan father and Polish mother.